Midwest Taijiquan Open Peaceful Challenge

 Registration

-All competitors must register online by the registration deadline which is July 31, 2026.
+All competitors must register online by the registration deadline July 31, 2026.
+Payment must be made by credit/debit card at the time of registration.
 Competitors will receive email confirmation of registration and payment.
 Competitors can register here.

 Age Groups